veroandreo/aedes-maps-workflow/README.md

 ## Towards a workflow for operational mapping of *Aedes aegypti* at urban scale based on remote sensing

-This repo holds the scripts that we have developed towards an operational workflow for mapping dengue vectors in urban areas (manuscript submitted to *Remote Sensing Applications*).
+This repo holds the scripts that we have developed towards an operational workflow for mapping dengue vectors in urban areas.

+The manuscript was published on August 2021 in
+*Remote Sensing Applications: Society and Environment* and can be found at: https://doi.org/10.1016/j.rsase.2021.100554

 The scripts were originally developed using SPOT as input imagery, but these can be replaced by Sentinel 2 level 2A data